Helpful Hints for Your Admission to the Claudia Black Young Adult Center

 For recreational activities, appropriate apparel includes knee-length shorts and one-piece bathing suits.
 These items may be worn in recreational areas, such as the fitness center, pool, volleyball and basketball courts.
 Sleeveless shirts and tank-tops are not allowed, so it is recommended to bring comfortable t-shirts or short-sleeved workout top.

 Any medications you bring to The Meadows must be prescribed by your doctor and in the original containers with prescription labels attached.
 Medications not labeled and/or with a potential for abuse or dependency will be destroyed upon arrival.
+Approved specialty medications can be expensive and difficult to obtain, and are not covered with a patient’s stay.
+The Claudia Black Center will supply and replenish approved and non–specialty vitamins and supplements at no additional cost.

 A physician at the Claudia Black Young Adult Center will evaluate all medications brought into the facility.
-For this reason it is recommended to only bring a 72-hour supply of prescription medications, as the Claudia Black Young Adult Center will refill all prescriptions as needed.
+For this reason, it is recommended to only bring a 72-hour supply of prescription medications, as the Claudia Black Young Adult Center will refill all prescriptions as needed.
 Patients can bring a full supply of birth control pills, hormones, vitamins, etc., provided they are in their original, sealed containers.
 The Claudia Black Young Adult Center will supply and replenish approved vitamins and supplements at no additional charge.

 If you currently have any Advance Directives or Living Will, bring a copy for Medical Records.